tdykstra/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 * Install the current [.NET Core SDK](https://www.microsoft.com/net/download/core).
 The SDK has to be installed even if you have the latest version of Visual Studio 2017.

+  This is all that is needed for ASP.NET Core 2.1+ because the `Microsoft.EntityFrameworkCore.Design` package is included in the [Microsoft.AspNetCore.App metapackage](/aspnet/core/fundamentals/metapackage-app).

-* Skip this step for ASP.NET Core 2.1 and later projects.
-For all other project types:
+* For ASP.NET Core 2.0 and earlier, or other project types:

   Install the latest stable `Microsoft.EntityFrameworkCore.Design` package.

   ``` Console
   dotnet add package Microsoft.EntityFrameworkCore.Design
   ```

-  This install isn't needed for ASP.NET Core 2.1+ because the `Microsoft.EntityFrameworkCore.Design` package is included in the [Microsoft.AspNetCore.App metapackage](/aspnet/core/fundamentals/metapackage-app).

 ### For apps that use EF Core 1.0 or 1.1